How to contribute to scikit-image¶

 git push origin transform-speedups

-Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH.
-See detailed instructions below if desired).
+Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

 Go to GitHub.
 The new branch will show up with a green Pull Request button - click it.